Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 For information on how to implement a custom event filter see this [section](#parentfoldercustomfilter).

+For more information about how to extract all the properties from the message payload see [`NodeResource` info](#noderesourceobj).

 ### Spring Integration event handlers {#springintegrationhandlers}
 Make sure you have completed [prerequisites](#prereq) and created a [starter project](#createstarterproj).